-Once your video has finished exporting, a purple download button will appear on the left, and you'll be able to watch the video back or scrub through it using the controls that appear when you hover your cursor over the window:
+Once your video has finished exporting, you can make use of the available saving and sharing options.
+You can also watch the video back or scrub through it using the controls that appear when you hover your cursor over the player window.

-Click the download button to save the exported video instantly to your computer.
+Click this button to save the exported video instantly to your computer.

 You'll now have an mp4 copy of your video on your computer.

-You can also use the Enable Sharing button to copy a share link for your video or embed it on a web page.
-For more information see: sharing a video from Create.
+You can also use any of our Sharing options.
+For more information see: sharing a video from Clipchamp.

 Your exported video will be an MPEG 4 (.mp4) file with the file name you chose.